lite-xl/lite-xl-plugins/README.md

 Plugins for the [lite text editor](https://github.com/rxi/lite)

-*Note: if you make a pull request, the table should be updated and kept in alphabetical order*
+*Note: if you make a pull request, the table should be updated and kept in alphabetical order.
+If your plugin is large (or you'd otherwise prefer it to have its own repo), the table can simply be updated to add a link to the repo;
+otherwise the plugin file itself can be submitted.*

 ---